neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

   More information on the model architecture can be found [here](https://github.com/DigitalGlobe/mltools/tree/master/examples/polygon_classify_cnn).

-- classified.geojson: *classified.geojson* includes all the properties in *target.geojson* classified into 'Swimming pool' and 'No swimming pool'.
+- *classified.geojson*: Includes all the properties in *target.geojson* classified into 'Swimming pool' and 'No swimming pool'.

   ![classified_shapefile.png]({{ site.baseurl }}/images/swimming-pools/classified_shapefile.png)
   *A sample of properties in classified.geojson.*

-For those of you with GBDX access, trained_model can be found under platform_stories/swimming_pools and classified.geojson under platform_stories/swimming_pools/deploy_output.
+For those of you with GBDX access, trained_model can be found under platform_stories/swimming_pools and *classified.geojson* under platform_stories/swimming_pools/deploy_output.

 ### Executing the Workflow